jmhc22/bank-tech-test/README.md

 * Withdrawal edge case - cannot withdraw more than the balance available.
 Raises error if attempted.

 ### Challenges / Future Development ###
 I could have made separate withdrawal and deposit classes, however the instance variables and methods for each would be very similar.
 To keep the code DRY while the requirements are still basic - I have created one transaction class.
-If the classes were to diverge further and more methods/variables would be required I would pay attention to my method naming to ensure polymorphism across the two new classes so other methods can process either class without needing to distinguish between the two.
+If the classes were to diverge further and different methods/variables would be required in each, I would name appropriate methods the same to ensure polymorphism across the two new classes so other methods can process either class without needing to distinguish between the two.

 ## Tests ##